konggu128/Transcriptome-/README.md

 * reasons for NA values: By default, independent filtering is performed to select a set of genes for multiple test correction which will optimize the number of adjusted p-values less than a given critical value ‘alpha’ (by default 0.1).
 The adjusted p-values for the genes which do not pass the filter threshold are set to ‘NA’.
 By default, the mean of normalized counts is used to perform this filtering, though other statistics can be provided.
 Several arguments from the ‘filtered_p’ function of genefilter are provided here to control or turn off the independent filtering behavior.
 * By default, ‘results’ assigns a p-value of ‘NA’ to genes containing count outliers, as identified using Cook's distance.
 See the ‘cooksCutoff’ argument for control of this behavior.
 Cook's distances for each sample are accessible as a matrix "cooks" stored in the ‘assays()’ list.
 This measure is useful for identifying rows where the observed counts might not fit to a Negative Binomial distribution.

-if we do not want NA, these two arguments can be added
+If we do not want NA, these two arguments can be added
 ```{R}
 results(dds,independentFiltering=FALSE, cooksCutoff=Inf)
 ```